 - no signs of a cold such as watery eyes or a cough.

 What to Do

-While you can carefully try the following home remedies, it’s safer to let the doctor remove the foreign body.
+While you can carefully try the following home remedies, it’s safer to let the doctor remove the foreign object in the nose.
+In a cooperative child, sometimes we can get them to press the open nostril shut and sneeze the object clear.
+Again, it’s safer to do this in the doctor’s office so that the object doesn’t go from the nose into the airway passages.
 Your child’s doctor can use a special forceps, suction, or a hook to remove particularly large stuck objects.
 If you get too aggressive in removing the object, the child can inhale it into her lungs.
 Even if you decide to have the doctor remove the foreign body, to make it easier try the following:

 - A gentle “nose hose” and a “steam clean”.
 If the object is water-soluble, such as a piece of candy, take the child into the shower and get a lot of steam up the nose.
 A lot of humidity will help loosen the secretions that plug the nose.
 Or squirt some saltwater (or saline nose drops) up into the nostril to soften the object and reduce its size.Sometimes this remedy can loosen the thick secretions enough that the trapped culprit will easily be sneezed out.